peytonshow/MC-Long-Run/readme.md

 * Players given ample time to prepare during the day for a potential night time assault by monsters.
 * Logistics and trade are super important.
 Villagers act as a primary resource that must be protected.
 * Machines would be tools that change or refine a player obtained input.
 Skyblock automation sux, stagnation sux.
+* Mob farms also suck, building them sux, using them sux.
 * Collaberating with others is key to survival.
 It's not feasible to maintain all aspects of a civilization alone, longterm.
 * Progression should roughly line up with human's tech progression:
     * Hunter Gatherer - Creation of the first settlement(s).
 Some basic wooden tools, a campfire, and some nearby animals are all that's currently at your disposal.